 Figure 2.
-The weight of different indicators (%) in the performance based research funding

-The Quality Reform involved changes to governance structures at the institutional level, granting higher education institutions greater management, organizational and financial autonomy and provided some types of colleges the possibility to become universities.
-A new degree structure in accordance with the Bolognavi process and new forms of student guidance and evaluation were introduced.
+The weight of different indicators (%) in the performance based research funding and provided some types of colleges the possibility to become universities.
+A new degree structure in accordance with the Bologna^{vi} process and new forms of student guidance and evaluation were introduced.
 Other innovations were increases in the number of external members of university boards and the strengthening of academic management (basic units and departments) by appointing the heads of the institutes instead of electing them.